Solar Panels and Batteries

 D. Install Equipment:

-1. Solar PV panels installed on property
+1. Solar PV panels (and battery, if applicable) installed on property

-2. Installer or electrician (not homeowner) contacts Building Department for Electrical Inspector to visit site.
+2. Installer or electrician (not homeowner) contacts Building Department for Electrical Inspector to visit site

 E. Approval to Operate from CMLP:

-1. CMLP Engineer conducts final project review (on-site visit not usually needed)
+1. CMLP Engineer conducts final project review

-2. CMLP emails signed Approval to Operate document to property owner & installer
+2. CMLP emails signed APPROVAL to OPERATE document to property owner & installer

 An email from CMLP with "Approval to Operate" in the subject line marks successful completion of this step.
+On average, from the date CMLP issues the Approval to Install, it takes solar-only applications 2.5 months and solar + battery applications 4.5 months to get approved to operate.

 3. Property owner begins generating their own power!